Zxilly/go-size-analyzer/DEVELOPMENT.md

 ### Helper scripts

-Helper scripts are managed by `poetry`.
+Helper scripts are managed by `uv`.
 Make sure you have it installed.

 All scripts are in the `scripts` directory.